How To Hit The Golf Ball Straight – Causes & Solutions

 It can be considered the ultimate goal for any golfer to be able to hit shots straight and do it consistently.

-The reality is that when you swing a club at an average of about 80 miles per hour, any small deviation from a square clubface position at impact is magnified many times over (particularly with longer clubs like the driver), and this can result in disastrous shots that you would think shouldn’t be that far off.
+The reality is that when you swing a club at an average of about 80 miles per hour, any small deviation from a square clubface position at impact is magnified many times over.
+With long clubs like driver, this can lead to disastrous shots that sail far off line.

-If you’re one of those people who just can’t seem to hit a solid straight ball more than once every ten shots, this article may help you get on track.
+If you’re one of those people who just can’t seem to hit a solid straight ball more than once every ten shots, this article should help get you on track so you can start hitting more fairways and greens.

 How To Hit The Golf Ball Straight - Image 1

-Before presenting some solutions, we first should have a clear understanding of what causes a straight shot (you’d be surprised at how many people do not):
+Before presenting some solutions, it’s important to have a basic understanding of shot curvature and what causes a straight shot.

-Although the fundamental cause of a straight ball is simple and straightforward, it is often difficult for people to keep their clubface square at impact with any consistency.
+Although the concept of a straight ball is simple and straightforward, it is often difficult for people to keep their clubface square at impact with any consistency, and most golfers have a natural tendency for some other type of shot.

-Moreover, the particular solution differs for every golfer because every golfer has a unique swing.
+Moreover, the particular solution tends to differ for every golfer because every golfer has a unique swing.

-There are many methods and techniques that golfers can implement in order to square up their clubface, and I will discuss several of them below.
+There are many methods and techniques that golfers can implement in order to square up their clubface, several of which I will discuss below.

-Note that these adjustments are by no means guaranteed to work for you; rather, they are suggestions based on my own personal experiences and research.
+The adjustments that follow are by no means guaranteed to work for you; rather, they are suggestions based on my own personal experiences and research.

 Case #1: You tend to fade or slice the ball.

-I recommend you read my article on how to fix a slice — it’s not generally something that’s easy to do, and there is plenty of information there that hopefully will help you.
+First, I recommend you read my article on how to fix a slice.
+It’s not generally something that’s easy to do, and there is plenty of information there that hopefully will help you.

 Summarizing the contents of that article, the goal is to go from impacting the ball with an open clubface to a square clubface.
-Some ways you can do this include:
+Some ways you might be able to do this include:

-A neutral grip will help the clubhead catch up to your hands on the downswing and thus tend to contact the ball in a more square position.
+Adopting a neutral grip will mitigate these effects and help the clubface contact the ball in a more square position.

 If you discover that the face at address is slightly open, square it up.
-If the face is square, try closing it a bit (and make the same swing) and see if it helps.
+If the face is square, try closing it a little bit and make the same swing.

 Case #2: You tend to draw or hook the ball.